bannatech/tisc/ExamplePrograms/README.md

 	[label]: [opcode] [arguments]

-Please refer to other examples as reference.
+Please refer to the examples as reference.

 ### Argument Legend